roomacarthur/the-tipsy-quiz/README.md

 ## Forking The GitHub Repository

-To use this code and make changes without effecting the original code you can do what is called 'Forking the repository'.
+To use this code and make changes without affecting the original code you can do what is called 'Forking the repository'.
 By forking this repository you are given a copy of the code at that moment in time that you can use freely.
 To fork this repository you need to follow the following few steps:

 1. Log into your GitHub account.
 2. Navigate to the [Repository](https://github.com/roomacarthur/the-tipsy-quiz), you are wanting to fork.
 3. In the upper-right of the repository, click the 'Fork' button.
-4. A copy of the Repository will now be available within your own personal repositories.
+4. A copy of the Repository will now be available within your repositories.

-You will now have a copy of the code available to clone and work on without effecting the original code.
+You will now have a copy of the code available to clone and work on without affecting the original code.

 ---